 Colorado Rockies are Denver’s professional baseball team, competing in Major League Baseball (MLB).
 They started play in 1993 in downtown Denver and won one National League championship in 2007.

-With a capacity of just over 50,000 people, Denver’s Coors Field, is an easy place to find a ticket to nearly every Rockies game.
+With a capacity of just over 50,000 people, Coors Field in Lower Downtown Denver, is an easy place to find a ticket to nearly every Rockies game.
 The most popular ones are opening day and July 4th due to its famous fireworks display.

 Colorado Rockies – Coors Field Guide